Code-Institute-Submissions/i-love-this-game/README.md

 • A large amount of testing was done to ensure that all links on the blog were linking correctly.
 The same was done for all the external links, including the social media icons on the footer.
 All features and functionality were also tested on all possible devices.

 • Friends, family members and NBA fans were asked to review the site and documentation to point out any bugs and/or user experience issues - feedback was good.

+### Security

+• All secret keys are stored in the env.py file, which was added to the .gitignore file, to prevent unwanted connections to the database - this was set up before the first push to GitHub.

+• DEBUG was set to False right before deployment to prevent access to error screens and code.

+• Registration/authentication was set up to ensure that only logged-in users and authors can update/delete their own articles and not other users' articles.

+• Cross-Site Request Forgery (CSRF) tokens were used on the forms to prevent requests to the backend server being created for malicious purposes.

+• Django handles most of the defensive design used to make sure users can't submit empty fields on forms, etc. - where necessary, of course: some fields are mandatory, some aren't, like a photo or social media links when creating a user profile, for example.

+### Known Bugs

+#### Fixed Bugs

+#### Unfixed Bugs